karlospn/mytechramblings-site-source-code/content/posts/trying-out-the-built-in-container-support-for-the-dotnet-7-sdk.md

 But the application per se doesn't matter at all, the important part of the app is the ``Dockerfile``.

-> Remember that the purpose of this post is to evaluate if we can move from an app that uses a complex ``Dockerfile``  to a _"dockerfile-less"_ app that uses the container support for the .NET SDK.
+> Remember that the purpose of this post is to evaluate if we can move from an app that uses a complex ``Dockerfile``  to a _"dockerfile-less"_ app that uses the container support for .NET.

-The first step is to take a look at the ``Dockerfile`` to know what is doing, so we can replicate those same features using the container support for .NET.
+The first step is to know what the BookStore API ``Dockerfile`` is doing, so we can replicate those same features using the container support for .NET.
+The app ``Dockerfile`` contains the following features:
-- The BookStore API ``Dockerfile`` uses a multi-stage build.
+- It uses a multi-stage build.
-- The ``Dockerfile`` uses 2 private platform images as base images.
+- It uses 2 private platform images as base images.
 Those images are hosted on a private ``AWS ECR`` repository.
-Using a platform image instead of using directly the public Microsoft images is a good security practice.
-- The API references a few private packages hosted on my private ``Azure Artifacts NuGet feed``, which means that the ``Dockerfile`` has to use the [Azure Artifacts Credential Provider](https://github.com/microsoft/artifacts-credprovider) to login into the private feed when trying to run the ``dotnet restore`` command.
+- The API references a few private packages hosted on my private ``Azure Artifacts NuGet feed``, which means that the ``Dockerfile`` has to make use of the [Azure Artifacts Credential Provider](https://github.com/microsoft/artifacts-credprovider) when trying to run the ``dotnet restore`` command.
-- The application is published using the .NET trim feature to optimize its size.
+- The application is published using the "trim" feature.
 This feature removes unnecessary framework components from the resulting artifact.
 - The app is published using the ``self-contained`` mode.
-- The container uses a ``non-root user`` to run the app. _(This is done in the base image, not in the application Dockerfile)_
+- The container uses a ``non-root user`` to run the app. _(This is done in the base image, not in the application Dockerfile.
+More info in the next section.)_

 The next code snippet shows how the ``Dockerfile`` looks like.
 ```yaml